 The last review from AUTOart did not go as planned (Composite Lamborghini Huaran); let’s see what the ‘Signature’ diecast Porsche 1997 911 GT1 Plain Body brings to the plate.
 The AUTOart Porsche 1997 911 GT1 was issued in late 2015.
 I actually got my sample back in December, due to an unforeseen paint issue I had to send her back.
 My replacement did not arrive until early February.

 The model itself comes shipped with all the removable panels removed.
-Each is attached to the upper section of styrofoam shell.
-Nicely secured in there own space to minimize the risk of damage.
+Each is attached to the upper section of the styrofoam shell.
+Nicely secured in their own space to minimize the risk of damage.
 Once you get each piece separated and installed you get a complete 911 GT1 model, which is quite impressive.
 Each piece is crafted with care and detail to spec (well as much as my knowledge base understanding).
 Fit is near perfect on the model, personally no complaints on shutlines and panel gaps, they are great!
-Exterior paint is very good and consistent throughout, the entire package works well.
+The exterior paint is very good and consistent throughout, the entire package works well.

-The front section of model allows the end-user to remove the front hood and entire front body panel.
+The front section of the model allows the end-user to remove the front hood and entire front body panel.
 Parts are secured with pins and magnets.
 As mentioned earlier each piece is crafted with care and fitment, installation, and removing pieces is completed without issue.
 With the parts removed the inner workings of the car are revealed.
 This model comes equipped with working suspension and the detail is a delight.
 The upper section highlights more suspension and cooling detail with the car’s carbon fibre components front and centre.
-Detail is grand, the best available for any Porsche 911 GT1 replica to date.
+The detail is grand, the best available for any Porsche 911 GT1 replica to date.

-Inside the driver’s cockpit features a generic blend; well it is race car at heart.
+Inside the driver’s cockpit features a generic blend; well it is a race car at heart.
 All elements are represented right down to the fire extinguisher and roll cage.
 Thought I wish AUTOart would have turned the dial up a few notches on the quality of materials used.

 I don’t believe the Porsche 1997 911 GT1 plain body is a priority for all.
 I am a huge fan of AUTOart’s plain body series cars; I think I own them all.
 So elevating my current UT Model Porsche 911 GT1 road car was a must.